Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Chromoly axle shafts

-• Stronger, tougher under shock loads and higher angles.
+• Stronger and tougher under shock loads and higher angles.

 • Better for big tires, lifts, and hard use.

-• Often paired with larger CV joints and better internals.
+• Often paired with larger CV joints and upgraded internals.

 Boot options